 *About the flour: all you’ll do is measure 1 cup of flour and take out 1 Tablespoon.
 It’s easy.

 Unlike the other ingredients, you can play around with the amount of red food coloring.
 If you’re not comfortable using food coloring in your cake roll, simply leave it out.
 If you want the ruby red color of this cake roll, use about 1 Tablespoon of liquid food coloring or about 1 teaspoon of gel coloring.

-The cake bakes for only about 16-17 minutes until it springs back when you poke it with your finger.
-Now once it comes out of the oven, don’t waste any time.
+The cake bakes for only about 16-17 minutes or until it springs back when you poke it with your finger.
+Like I teach in my yule log recipe, once it comes out of the oven—don’t waste any time.
 Flip that thing right out of the lined pan and onto a thin kitchen towel to begin rolling.
 Why immediately?
 If you roll it up while it’s still warm, it will help prevent any cracks in the cake roll.

 3 tips for this step:

 - Prepare the kitchen towel as the cake bakes.
 Lay it out on your counter and sprinkle it with 1 cup of confectioners’ sugar.
 Be generous with the sugar.
 It will prevent the sticky cake from adhering to the towel.
 The towel will help you roll it up.
 Remember, make sure it’s a thin towel.

 - Make sure you had that cake pan lined with parchment paper so it absolutely does not stick to the pan!